TrainABA/books/README.md

 # PDF-books
 This is an official distribution of the TrainABA Supervision Curriculum Series, as free PDFs.
+These PDFs were released publicly in q1 2017.
+The files have continuously been available publicly since q1 2017.
+The links in this ReadMe file have been updated to simplify the download process.

 Vol. 1: Reference Manual https://github.com/TrainABA/books/raw/master/TrainABA%20Supervision%20Curriculum%20-%20BCBA%20Reference%20Manual%203.0.0.pdf
 Vol. 2: BCBA Fieldwork https://github.com/TrainABA/books/raw/master/TrainABA%20Supervision%20Curriculum%20-%20BCBA%20Independent%20Fieldwork%203.0.0.pdf